kristofferv98/VoiceProcessingToolkit/README.md

  VoiceProcessingToolkit is a comprehensive Python library designed for a wide range of voice processing tasks, including wake word detection, voice recording, speech-to-text transcription, and text-to-speech synthesis.
 It aims to simplify the development of voice-activated applications and services by providing robust and easy-to-use tools.

  ## Features
- - Wake word detection using state-of-the-art models.
+ - Wake word detection using state-of-the-art models provided by picovoice porcupine.
- - High-quality voice recording with voice activity detection.
+ - High-quality voice recording with voice activity detection provided by picovoice rhino .
  - Accurate transcription of speech to text.
  - Text-to-speech synthesis with customizable voices.